aughera/softpath/README.md

 As I approach 50, I realise that the skills which differenciate me from my peers are both hard and soft - and I began to wonder what my career would have been like if I'd put as many skill points into the soft skills tree as the hard skills tree.

+The wiki is a repository of talks and articles which resonate with me on several fronts.
+Read on...